 Jeff has extensive experience representing financial institutions and major corporations in cases involving US and international markets and matters arising from corporate acquisitions and restructurings.
 He is the co-author of “Techniques for Expediting and Streamlining Litigation” in Commercial Litigation in New York State Courts, 2e (published by West and the ABA Section of Litigation).

-- Defended Bank of America in Enron-related litigation where American Electric Power asserted fraud and negligent misrepresentation claims and we obtained a judgment in excess of $400 million on the Bank’s claims against AEP.
+- Defended Bank of America in Enron-related litigation where American Electric Power asserted fraud and negligent misrepresentation claims.
+Obtained a judgment in excess of $400 million on the Bank’s claims against AEP.

 - Successful dismissal of eleven shareholder class actions against Emergency Medical Services Corporation (EMSC) et. al, in Delaware Chancery Court and Colorado federal and state courts, enabling the $3 billion sale of EMSC to be completed.